peteroupc/html3dutil/tutorials/filters.md

 ![Red Tint filtered image](filters9.png)

-The grayscale filter adds a hint of red to the image.
+The red tint filter adds a hint of red to the image.

     function makeRedTint(context){
     return ShaderProgram.makeEffect(context,[